 Video resolution: 1080p | Wired/battery: Both | Field of view: 160 degrees | Connects with: Google Home, IFTTT, Alexa | Size: 5.1 x 2.4 x 1.1 inches

-Another useful couple of features are Advanced Motion Detection and a Near Motion Zone features allow you to specify your motion detection area, which can prevent unnecessary notifications (if there is a public pathway relatively near to your front door, for example), and also conserve the battery (if you opt for wireless connection).
+Another useful couple of features are Advanced Motion Detection and Near Motion Zone, which allow you to specify a motion detection area you want notifications for - this can prevent unnecessary notifications, such as if there is a public pathway relatively near to your front door, for example, and it will also conserve the battery (if you opt for wireless connection).

 These features are all available out of the box, but to record and download video you'll need to subscribe to the Ring Protect Service.

 The Ring Video Doorbell 3 Plus supports Wi-Fi, Alexa and IFTTT, but not Apple HomeKit or Google Assistant.

 Video resolution: 1536 x 1536p | Wired: Yes | Field of view: 180 degrees (diagonal) | Connects with: Alexa, Google Assistant | Size: 5.1 x 1.8 x 1 inches